 Beyond the stages, outline your specific sales methodology.
 Whether you use MEDDIC, Challenger, or a hybrid model, document the key principles and how they apply at each stage.
 This provides a common language and approach for qualifying leads, running discovery calls, and closing deals.
 Our strategic offerings often focus on refining this very process to drive predictable revenue.

-Detail Your Product and Competitive Landscape
+Understand Your Product and Competitors

 Your sales team needs to be the ultimate expert on your product and your market.
 This section should provide a clear, non-technical overview of your product, focusing on its key features and, more importantly, the benefits they provide to customers.
 Explain how your solution solves specific pain points and helps them achieve their goals.
 Include information on integrations, services, and different pricing tiers.